-The fifth symbol A5 will constitute a frame with Q_1 , M_2 , I_3 and E_4 for the second encoder.
+The fifth symbol A5 will constitute a frame with $Q_1$ , $M_2$ , $I_3$ and $E_4$ for the second encoder.

 If it proves impossible to correct an occurring error according to the method described above, there exists a second method to reconstruct a value that approximates the correct value as closely as possible.
 This method is referred to as interpolation method.
+Analogue signals are continuous signals which will usually not change abruptly.
+The amplitude of the signal during the first sample will not differ greatly from that during the second sample.
+The amplitude during the third sample will not differ much from the second, and so on.